-If you choose to support SSH on the VM, this is the dialog:
+Otherwise, if you still choose to support SSH on the VM, this is the dialog:

-But, as said, this will open an inbound port, the well known SSH port, so you must expect many brute force attacks on your IP address!
+But, as said, this will open an inbound port, the well known SSH port, so you must expect many brute force attacks on your IP address daily!

 So if you select SSH, this is how it is shown in the Azure portal after creation: